bkw777/NODE_DATAPAC/README.md

 That program does not seem to be archived anywhere, but I have written `RBOOT` and `NBOOT` new below.
 This only works after a copy of RAMDSK has been copied to the RAMPAC.

-To get [RAMDSK](software/RAMDSK) installed for the first time, use the matching RAMnnn.DO BASIC loader.
+To get [RAMDSK](software/RAMDSK) installed for the first time, use the matching RAMxxx.DO BASIC loader.

 To bootstrap the BASIC loader from a PC running Windows:
 Install [tsend](https://github.com/bkw777/tsend)